We might be the new kid on the block, but we are eager to prove we belong

 Because we're new we know we have a lot to prove and will hustle to get the job done right and within your budget.

-We are passionate about small business because we ARE small business.
+We are passionate about small business because we ARE a small business.

 My wife (Dawn) and I are the owners of Vintage Peach, a vintage decor company based out of our home.
 We know the enormous amount of effort that it takes small business owners to perfect their products and services while doing the heavy lifting of getting your name out there.